learntocloud/learn-to-cloud/docs/phase3/README.md

 ## How does this phase apply to Cloud?

-Sometimes people are surprised to see that this phase isn't number 1, though it is the longest and for good reason.
-As a Cloud professional, you will live in a platform, or multiple.
-Everything you build, support, develop, etc, will be on a platform.
+As a cloud professional, you will spend most of your time working within a cloud platform, or multiple platforms.
+Everything you build, support, and develop will be on a platform, making this phase essential for your cloud career.

 Here are some popular questions we get at this phase: